 We have all been there, blaming ourselves for how the relationship ended, thinking of what we could have done differently to prevent the breakup.

-And while it’s healthy and mature to look back and admit your mistakes, blaming yourself will only deepen the guilt and pain.
+And while it’s healthy and mature to look back and admit your mistakes, blaming yourself will only hurt your mental health and deepen the guilt and pain.
 In reality, it takes two to tango, and chances are you both played a part in what transpired.

 On the other hand, some of you will take the blame game to your ex’s turf and blame them for giving up without a fight.
 None of this will serve either of you.
 It can only get uglier, leaving permanent scars and damaging you for potential partners in the future.